tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_4.md

 The light from my flashlight danced erratically as I tried to gain control over my racing heart.
 The grotesque sight of the alligator had already shaken me, but what truly stole my breath was the hint of something caught in its mangled jaws.

 Reaching forward cautiously, my fingers brushed against a soft, silken strand.
-With trembling hands, I pulled out a lock of chestnut hair, unmistakably Gabby's, bound tightly with the tautness of violin string.
+With trembling hands, I pulled out a lock of chestnut hair, unmistakably Gabby's, bound tightly with a taut violin string.
 The metallic scent of blood mingled with the musty odor of the bayou, clouding my senses.

 Lost in my thoughts, I barely registered the firm grip on my arm until I was yanked upwards.
 For a split second, panic seized me, and my mind imagined the worst.
 However, the familiar, concerned face of Ash greeted me.
 He hauled me out of the muck, his eyes wide with a mix of relief and alarm.